Platino Award for Best Actor

+History

 It was first presented in 2014, with Mexican actor, Eugenio Derbez being the first recipient of the award, for his role as Valentín Bravo in Instructions Not Included.
 Until the 7th edition in 2020, male supporting performances were included in this category.

-No actor has won this award more than once while actors Alfredo Castro and Ricardo Darín have received the most nominations for this award with four each, followed by Antonio de la Torre, Javier Gutiérrez Álvarez and Javier Cámara with three each.
-Darín is also the most nominated actor in the category without a win.

-Spain holds the record of most wins in the category with five of the eight winners being Spanish actors.
 In 2021, the category for Best Supporting Actor was created.

+No actor has won this award more than once while actors Alfredo Castro and Ricardo Darín have received the most nominations for this award with four each, followed by Javier Bardem, Antonio de la Torre, Javier Gutiérrez, Javier Cámara, Luis Tosar, Eduard Fernández and Damián Alcázar with three each; Daniel Giménez Cacho with two.

+Spain holds the record of most wins in the category with five of the eight winners being Spanish actors, followed by Argentina, with three Argentine winners.

-2020 winner Antonio Banderas also received a nomination for the Academy Award for Best Actor for Pain and Glory.
+2020 winner Antonio Banderas also received a nomination for the Best Actor for Pain and Glory at the 92nd Academy Awards.

 In the list below the winner of the award for each year is shown first, followed by the other nominees.